3 Bible verses to overcome insecurity

 I believe we would benefit by frequently meditating on 3 particular Bible verses.
 They are great reminders of how God sees us and who He is to us.
 The first one is a reminder that He loves us and even delights in us!
 This verse portrays the picture of a loving father tenderly cradling his daughter in his arms.
 Here is the verse.
 Zephaniah 3:17 “The Lord your God is with you.
 He is mighty to save.
 He will take great delight in you.
 He will quiet you with His love.
 He will rejoice over you with singing.”
 Close your eyes and picture God smiling at you as he holds you.
 Hear him whispering those words to you.
 Ah.
 So good.

 The second verse reveals that God is our loving father, so even if your own parents have let you down, God will remain faithful!
 Psalm 27:10 Even if my father and mother abandon me, the Lord will hold me close.
 God will never leave you!
 This makes me feel so much more secure.
 And the third verse reveals God as our husband and protector.
 Isaiah 54:5 For your Maker is your husband— the Lord Almighty is his name.
 Wow!
 The maker of heaven and earth, the commander of heaven’s army of angels is your husband.
 Relax.
 He will take care of you.
-You have an all-powerful, heavenly husband!
+Yes!

-Forgiving relatives who wound you
+Forgiving relatives who hurt you

 Wounds received by a person in close relationship with you are especially damaging.
 Whether it’s your mom, your husband, your sister or your grandpa….when a loved one says something or does something hurtful, the wound cuts exceptionally deep.
 After all, you were supposed to be able to trust that relative to love you!
 As a result, we’re often stunned when their behavior cuts like a knife instead.